 Revelation 4 – 5

 Revelation 4 – 5.
 When the church’s door is closed to Christ on earth (Rev. 3:20), God opens a door in heaven (Rev. 4:1).
-The true church is taken to the Father’s house, and the judgments are about to unfold.
+The true church is taken to the Father’s house, and the judgments on the false church, unbelieving Israel, and the world are about to unfold.
 These two chapters are like a parenthesis, opening up to us a scene in heaven.
 If we were to skip these two chapters, prophetic events on the earth continue chronologically from ch.
 3 to ch.6.
-However, we do not want to skip this chapters, because, as will all parenthetical sections of scripture, important principles are found in them that are vital to understand the enclosing subject matter.
+However, we do not want to skip these chapters, because, as with all parenthetical sections of scripture, important principles are found therein which are vital to understand the surrounding subject matter.
 Chapters 4 – 5 come at an important juncture in the book of Revelation.
 The chronological sequence of judgments that runs through the end of ch.11 is about to begin.
 But there is a moral prerequisite to those judgments.
 Who has the right and the power to judge the earth?
 These chapters deal with that question: the authority of God and the worthiness of the Lamb.
 We will find a number of reasons why Christ has the right to judge the earth.
 First, because He is the Creator; “Thou art worthy, O Lord… for thou hast created all things” (Rev. 4:11).
 Second, because He is holy, and the earth has been corrupted by sin; “Holy, holy, holy, Lord God Almighty” (Rev. 4:8).
 Third, because He was given a shameful martyrdom death at the hands of man, and He must be vindicated; “a lamb, as it had been slain… Thou art worthy… for thou wast slain” (Rev. 5:6,9).
 Fourth, because He has paid the price of redemption; “Thou art worthy… for thou… hast redeemed to God by thy blood, etc.”.

 The Throne and the Book.
-Two main symbols come before us in ch.4 and 5.
+Two primary symbols come before us in ch.4 and 5.
 Everything in ch.4 centers around the throne and the maintenance of its glory and holiness.
-Worship in ch.4 does not go beyond recognizing that God is the Creator and Sustainer of all things.
-In ch.5 the theme is the book, which I believe represents God’s counsels to bless the earth under the dominion of Christ, which will be brought about through judgment.
+Worship in ch.4 has to do with recognizing that God is the Creator and Sustainer of all things.
+In ch.5 the theme is the book, which I believe represents God’s counsels to bless the earth under the dominion of Christ, which will be accomplished through judgment.
 In ch.5, the Lord Jesus is clearly distinguished as a Divine Person, and worship by the elders rises above the subject of creation to include the theme of redemption.

 Christ’s Rights through Creation (Rev. 4)